robcarver17/skipperman/docs/volunteer_rota_help.md

 You can also change availability by clicking on a volunteers name, changing the day selection ticks, and pressing save.

-Note: if you want to remove a volunteer completely, you should usually do this by [clicking on their name](#removing-a-volunteer-from-an-event) rather than making them unavailable on all days - this will keep them on the screen (which might make sense if you're not sure if they can come, but you want to keep them in mind).
+Note: if you want to remove a volunteer completely, you should do this by [clicking on their name](#removing-a-volunteer-from-an-event) rather than making them unavailable on all days - Skipperman won't let you make someone unavailable on every day of an event.

 ## Add a volunteer